alistair23/alistair23.github.io/_posts/2023-08-09-lora-on-sparkfun-board.md

 ## Send some data

 That's it!
-One board is now transmitting data over LoRa and another is recieving data.
+One board is now transmitting data over LoRa and another is receiving data.
 You can move the boards around and read what is happening over the serial console.

-You can power the sender device from a USB power bank, leave it in the backyard and then read the information from the reciever plugged into your computer.
+You can power the sender device from a USB power bank, leave it in the backyard and then read the information from the receiver plugged into your computer.

 Hopefully you can follow the above steps.
 If you have any issues just raise an issue at: https://github.com/alistair23/alistair23.github.io